phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 ![forever output]({{ site.url }}/assets/forever_output.png)

 Now your server will be running forever, or until it hits an exception that it cannot recover from.
-You can use forever to run multiple node applications at once - to see what's currently running, use `forever list`.
+You can use forever to run multiple Node applications at once - to see what's currently running, use `forever list`.
 Forever comes with intuitive commands like `stop` and `restart` which perform as expected.